What Really Matters to Consumers When Producing Video

 Video is used everywhere nowadays.
 Long gone are the days when it was a medium just for the television.
-Which is a good thing because small companies can now use video technology to promote their business in creative ways instead of wasting a small fortune on TV advertising.
+This is a good thing because small companies can now use video technology to promote their business in creative ways instead of wasting a small fortune on TV advertising.

-Sure TV advertising might be worth something for a huge company like Procter & Gamble (who spent 4.5 billion on TV advertising in 2014) but most small companies don't have a budget of a country, which is basically what it costs to produce a television spot and buy the air time as well.
-The companies that rely on television advertising are quickly disillusioned by the questionable demographics Nielsen provides and the low return on investment the spot actually delivers.
+Sure TV advertising might be worth something for a huge company like Procter & Gamble (who spent 4.5 billion on TV advertising in 2014) but most small companies don't have the budget of a country, which is basically what it costs to produce a television spot and buy the air time as well.
+The companies that rely on television advertising are quickly disillusioned by the questionable demographics Nielsen provides and the low return on investment the spot delivers.
 That's why P&G cut their TV ad spend over $500 million in 2015 and shifted that to a digital marketing spend...simply because it believes online ads deliver a higher return on investment than TV or print.

 Internet video is a game changer for small businesses.
 If your company is thinking about using video then here are five considerations to take into account when trying to find a Philadelphia video producer.